zimmydev/varrocksquare/API.md

 ### Notes

+* The `description` field can be *missing* in the event that the post does not have a description.
+* The `editedAt` field can be *missing* in the event that the post has never been edited.
 * The `body` field can be *missing* in the event that the `post` was received from an API endpoint which returns **lists of posts**; likewise, it will *exist* in the event that the `post` was received from an API endpoint for which returns **a specific post**.

 ## Lists of Posts